Bealby/lisa-fairfield/README.md

 users are on the move, as well as working on tablets and desktop to allow for a more comfortable viewing in the office/ home.</p>

 _<center>”Producers and directors work under a lot of pressure.
-Searching for actors/ actresses will be ruthless process”</center>_
+Searching for actors/ actresses will be a ruthless process”</center>_

 _<center>“Casting agents mainly seek information on: Naturalness, Personality, Professionalism,